Chorusio/kube-chorus-router/README.md

 ![](./docs/images/kube-router.png)

-kube-router creates a seperate network for any external devices and generate config-map file with network details. kube router does the following
+**kube-router** creates a seperate network for any external devices and generate config-map file with network details.
+It does the following
-- Manage seperate subnet for non kubernetes aware node
+- Manage seperate subnet for non kubernetes aware nodes
 - Creates  vxlan overlays for the external non kubernetes aware nodes
 - Genrate a config-map file which can be used for creating other endpoint overlays
 ## How it works